-All first time undergraduate students entering the College receive a Math Proficiency Level (MPL) as part of the admissions process.
+All first time undergraduate students entering the College receive a Math Proficiency Level (MPL) as part of the admissions process based on previously taken courses and standardized test scores.
 College courses express math prerequisites in terms of the MPL.
-Students can raise their MPL by taking math courses or by taking a mathematics placement exam offered by the Math Department.
-A grade of C- or better in the following courses qualifies students for the MPL indicated: MAT151= 3, MAT152 = 4, MAT181 = 5, MAT251 = 6.
+Students can raise their MPL by taking specific math courses or by taking an optional Mathematics Placement Exam offered by the Math Department.
+A grade of C- or better in the following courses will raise a student's MPL to the indicated level:

 MAT 151 will raise a student to MPL 3,

 MAT 053 will raise a student to MPL 3,

 MAT 152 will raise a student to MPL 4,